 This vibrant gem is the view when peering into the exhaust end of a Phantom engine, the afterburner section with its myriad colors of fire-tempered metals and sooty residues revealed for our viewing pleasure.
 Then, opposite in approach and scale, a calm, black-and-white portrait of one of the last.

-Finally, to bookend this pile o' pics, the new kid on the block, with the FSAT program at least: a QF-16 awaits its turn to fly — and to be shot down in a blaze of, if not quite glory, a fireball of jet fuel.
+Finally, to bookend this pile o' pics, the new kid on the block, with the FSAT program at least: a QF-16 awaits its turn to fly — and to be shot down in, if not quite a blaze of glory, a fireball of jet fuel.
 Better than the crusher…

 There you go.
 People, machines, up close, far way, color, lots-of-color, and black-and-white.
 A whirlwind of images recording and, hopefully, celebrating the end of one era and the start of another.